 Are protein powders actually healthy?

-Here are the reasons why I don't think you need to have protein powders and think high-protein real food is the best option:
+Here are the reasons why I don't think you need to have protein powders and think the high-protein real food is the best option:

 1. They are highly processed